fwd/nano-docs/docs/cloud.md

 ***Wallets are encrypted with AES-256.
 This API is free, no platform fee is charged.***

-This API is free, no fees are added to your transactions.

 **Rate limit: 30 requests per minute.**

 > A commercial-grade, high-throughput version of this API is in development.